Speaker of the House Scott Bedke (R, Oakley) at the Idaho Capitol on April 6, 2021. (Otto Kitsinger for Idaho Capital Sun)

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-“Currently, the Senate Pro Tempore (Sen. Chuck Winder, R-Boise) and I are working through the proper avenues to return to session with a clear path forward to deny the recent Biden mandates,” Bedke wrote in a press release issued Tuesday afternoon.
+“Currently, the Senate Pro Tempore (Sen. Chuck Winder, R-Boise) and I are working through the proper avenues to return to session with a clear path forward to deny the recent Biden mandates,” Bedke wrote in an Oct.
+5 press release.
 “The draft legislation moved forward by the Joint Federalism Committee with unanimous support of its Republican members appears to have found that path.
 I stand firm against the current Biden administration’s attack on personal rights and freedoms, and I do not support this federal violation.”

 SUPPORT NEWS YOU TRUST.